 Why only the yearly physical?

 Most people immediately respond when they see their child physically hurt or injured.
-Who doesn’t run to pick up their fallen child who has scraped their knees on the ground?
 What parent doesn’t rush to put a band-aid on their child’s wound or tend carefully to their child’s fever?

-Nonetheless, while we carefully monitor our children’s physical health, the realm of mental health is often swept under the rug or ignored altogether.
+Nonetheless, while we carefully monitor our children’s physical health, the realm of mental health is often swept under the rug.

 One out of five school-aged children have a mental health problem; many more have underlying thoughts or behaviors that, if caught early, could ward off future problems.